Master's Degree in Reading

 The Reading Specialization Program prepares educators to:

+- Teach students in classroom learning contexts, including reading in the content areas (grades K through adult).
 Example: A third grade teacher or a high school content area teacher wants to become more knowledgeable and skilled in the teaching of literacy.

+- Teach students who have difficulties with reading (grades K through adult).
 Example: A teacher spends the majority of time working with students, usually in small groups or individually, who have difficulties in reading.